neocotic/convert-svg/packages/convert-svg-to-jpeg/README.md

 ## Other Formats

-If you would like to convert a SVG into a format other than JPEG, check out our other converter packages below:
+If you would like to convert an SVG into a format other than JPEG, check out our other converter packages below:

 https://github.com/neocotic/convert-svg